scade-platform/swift4j/README.md

 ## Language Features Support

-Currently the following types can be exposed:

-- Any non-generic class marked by `@jvm` macro

-- Any non-generic nested class marked by `@jvm` macro contained inside an exposed class (>= Swift 6.0)
+Non-generic types (marked by `@jvm` macro):

+- Classes

+- Structs

+- Enums without associated types

-- Any primitive type
+- Nested types (if parent type is also exposed)

+Built-in types:

+- Primitive types

 - Arrays of exposed types

-- Any lambda only containing exposed types in its signature

-- Enums without associated types
+- Lambdas (if all signature types are exposed)

-The following class members are supported if and only if its signatures only contain exposed types:
+Non-private type members (if and only if its signatures only contain exposed types):

 - Initialisers

 - Instance methods

-  - `async` methods are supported and are called asynchronously
+  - `async` methods (called asynchronously)
+  - `inout` parameters

 - Static methods

+- Properties

+Work in Progress:

+- Overloading

+- Error handling (`throws`)

+- Extensions

 ## Examples